sadkowsk/sadkowsk.github.io/src/index.md

 ---
-title: Welcome to Eleventy
 layout: layout.njk
+title: About
+permalink: index.html
 ---

-# Hello, World!

-This is my first Eleventy page.
+# Welcome to my portfolio.

+Here you’ll learn about my work as an international educator—from a Senegalese community radio station to a meat packing plant in Iowa.